Living in Portugal VS Spain: Which Country Is Right For You?

 The language

-Deciding which country is better when it comes to language is a difficult question to answer, but Spanish is definitely more practical for travel as itโ€™s spoken throughout most of Latin America.
+Spanish is definitely more practical for travel as it’s spoken throughout most of Latin America.
 Portuguese is spoken in other countries besides Portugal, but most people are more likely to visit Mexico or Chile rather than Guinea-Bissau or Angola.
-The difference between European Portuguese and Brazilian Portuguese is also much greater than the difference between European Spanish and Latin American Spanish.

 Taxes